Nakerdev/event-driven-architecture/README.md

 - Should controllers have the http verb as prefix? -> PostUpdateUserController
 - Might we use DDD as folder structure convention in the webapp?
   - Use users.controllers.api.postUpdateUserController instead of controllers.postUpdateUserController (the domain context (Users) is in the first level)
+- The application does not work for me in runtime, i need to add this line (@ComponentScan(basePackageClasses=GreetingController.class)) into App configuration file.
+My machine does not found the home controller.
+- We can move the view template from resources folder near mvc controller changing the thymeleaf configuration: https://www.baeldung.com/spring-thymeleaf-template-directory